webpro-nl/knip/README.md

 - Include both production entry files and test files to the `entryFiles`.
 - Include all production files to the `projectFiles`.
-- Include non-production files from the `projectFiles`.
+- If necessary, add globs for non-production files to the `projectFiles`.
-- To include `devDependencies`, set `dev: true` in the configuration or add `--dev` as a command line flag.
+- Set `dev: true` in the configuration or add `--dev` as a command line flag (to add `devDependencies`).

 Here's an example: